-Due to its richness in terms of waterways and boating canals, the Green Swamp as a whole offers plenty of locations to indulge in kayaking.
-The breathtaking landscape adds to the kayaking experiences for visitors.
+Due to its richness in terms of waterways and boating canals, the Green Swamp, as a whole, offers plenty of locations to indulge in kayaking.
+The breathtaking landscape adds to the kayaking experience for visitors.

 18. King’s Landing

 Launch your kayak at King’s Landing on the Baptist Camp road.
 King’s Landing is one of the most iconic spots to kayak in Florida.
 Perhaps one of the most photographed of all.
-Most people have seen a photo of the crystal clear water with a white powder sand bottom.
+Most people have seen a clear crystal water photo with a white powder sand bottom.
 It’s a massive hit on Instagram because it offers the most breathtaking scenery.

 Photo Credit: King’s Landing

 King’s Landing is an ideal spot for beginners to learn kayaking.
 You can rely on the currents to guide your kayak in one of the waterways amidst unforgettable sceneries and a pleasant atmosphere.

 Tip: Several tour opperators rent out clear kayaks or will take you on a tour in a clear kayak.
 If there is one place to kayak in Florida in a clear one – this is the place!